 In December 2019, the FASB issued ASU 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes.
 The new standard intended to simplify the accounting for income taxes by eliminating certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The new guidance also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
 The standard is effective for annual periods beginning after December 15, 2020 and interim periods within, with early adoption permitted.
 Adoption of the standard requires certain changes to primarily be made prospectively, with some changes to be made retrospectively.
-The Company is currently evaluating the impact adoption of ASU 2019-12 will have on its financial statements.
+The Company adopted the amendment in January 2021, and expects it will have no impact on our financial statements.